OmarShafei-coder/HackerRank-challenges/README.md

 # HackerRank-challenges
-Solution for some problems in java, and maybe C
+Each project folder has the problem in PDF file, and the solution file.